beaubreedlove/FantasyFootball/rules.md

         1. This section is intended to be a brief summary of the rules.
         1. If a conflict exists between this section and another section below, this section will be invalid.
     1. Summary
-        1. There are 14 teams.
+        1. There are 12 teams.
-        1. Each team has 13 players + 2 IR.
+        1. Each team has 14 players + 1 IR.
         1. A team can play 1 QB, 2 WR, 2 RB, 1 TE, 1 FLEX, 1 K, and 1 DST each week.
         1. The regular season is 14 weeks, with each team playing each other team exactly once.
-        1. The playoffs will have 7 teams, one with a bye, and take place on weeks 15 through 17.
+        1. The playoffs will have 6 teams, two will get a bye, and take place on weeks 15 through 17.
         1. The draft time is on the Sunday before the first game each season at 8pm.
         1. Starting in 2022, we will do keepers.
 You may keep a few players for 1 year and 1 player for 2 years.
 Other restrictions apply -- see details in [keepers](#keepers) rules.
         1. We'll use FAAB to determine waiver claims and break ties with least recently used.
-        1. There are no divisions.
+        1. There will be 3 divisions of 4 teams.
         1. League fee is $200.
         1. Trades are allowed and the trade deadline will be the Saturday of week 12.
         1. Anything can be objected and a majority vote will determine the outcome.